 Our stained glass panels are incredibly versatile and can be applied to the interior or exterior of your home in a variety of places.
-We make stained glass creations for all types of applications, including: windows, door and cabinet inserts, sidelites, transoms, partitions, and gifts.
+We make stained glass creations for all types of applications, including: windows, doors and cabinet inserts, sidelites, transoms, light boxes, LED Backlit wall units , partitions and more!

 Frequently Asked Questions